Legal Advice for COBRA — 11 results

 Generally, the civil penalty for failure to provide benefits is up to $110.00 per day per... more

-Written by Avvo Staff, almost 4 years ago.
+Written by Avvo Staff, about 4 years ago.

 The Consolidated Omnibus Reconciliation Act (COBRA), passed in 1986, helps employees and their families continue their group health insurance coverage after leaving a job.
 The coverage is... more